 Pro #1: Short, Convenient Lessons

-Native Japanese speakers instruct all the lessons, and the program is based on how you learned to speak by listening to and imitating others.
-Simple, right?
-Since native speakers are your instructors, you will learn the most authentic dialects.
+Native Japanese speakers instruct all the lessons, and the program is based on how children first learn to speak (by imitation, repetition and context).
+Sounds simple, right?
+Many students like the fact that it’s very easy to follow and the program essentially spoon-feeds you new language at a comfortable pace.
+Since native speakers are your instructors, you’ll learn the most authentic dialects with accurate pronunciation.

 CONS of Pimsleur Japanese

-Pimsleur is one of the more expensive language learning programs.
-You can often find discount codes and coupons to help with the monthly pay-as-you-go subscription price.
-There are no long subscription commitments; you simply pay each month you want the service.
+Pimsleur is one of the more expensive language learning programs on the market – it’s convenience comes at a premium.
+However, you can often find discount codes and coupons to help with the costly investment.

 There is very little structure to the lessons in the way of grammar.
-Though this is not generally a problem in the beginning, you may start to wonder why something is said a certain way or why words are ordered the way they are.
-The more advanced you get in speaking Japanese, the more you may want grammatical explanations.
+Though this is not generally a problem in the beginning, you may eventually start wondering why something is said a certain way or why words are ordered the way they are.
+The more advanced you become at speaking Japanese, the more you may want in-depth grammatical explanations.